Publications

 Addressing Shifting Priorities in Emerging Markets

-EHI CEO, Dr. Muhammad Ali Chaudhry explores Pakistan’s health landscape, and the challenges across emerging markets in general, the changing nature of Pakistan’s public health needs, the opportunities in public health that a pandemic like COVID-19 surfaces, and the potential of the private sector in public health.
+An in-depth interview with EHI Founder and CEO Dr. Muhammad Ali Chaudhry, exploring Pakistan’s evolving health landscape and the broader challenges facing healthcare systems across emerging markets.
+Dr. Chaudhry examines the changing nature of public health needs, the opportunities that crises like COVID-19 surface for systemic reform, and the critical and often underestimated role of the private sector in building sustainable public health infrastructure.

 Tabadlab